kaios-dev/bananian/README.md

 There some bugs and many things aren't implemented yet.
 Here is one bug:
  - The display is very glitchy because some parts don't get refreshed.
- - Color Grid app does not work
+ - Color Grid app does not always work

 Please report other bugs as an issue.